-Images created with Jasper Art images fall under a creative commons license.
+Images created with Jasper Art fall under a creative commons license.
 This means the person generating them doesn’t own the rights.
 Others can then use them as they please.

 Plus, Jasper Art generates images using the information it finds online.
 It actively copies the style of famous artists.

 You also have to be careful using a person’s likeness for advertising.
 When you use a photo to advertise a product, everyone in the picture must sign a model release form.
-So a celebrity might be inclined to sue if they see their face on an advert they knew nothing about.

-Proceed with caution when you use Jasper Art.
+A celebrity might be inclined to sue if they see their face on an ad they didn’t know about.
+So proceed with caution when you use Jasper Art.
 They do have a good FAQ section on their website.

 Jasper Art Alternatives

 Jasper Art isn’t the only AI tool in town.
 There are other AI image generators.
-The two main rivals are Dall-E 2 and MidJourney.
+The two main rivals are PhotoAI and MidJourney.
 Both produce custom images from basic text entries.

-You can test the Beta version of Midjourney for free.
+You can test the beta version of Midjourney for free.
 You get 25 free image generations then you must pay for the service.

 Writing this Jasper Art review has shown us two things.
 The first is that AI image generators are amazing tools.
 Artificial intelligence can transform basic text into stunning images.
 It can also mimic well-known artists and draw famous faces.